Buying a Spanish SIM card at Barcelona airport can save you money on roaming charges while ensuring that you stay connected throughout your stay.

 The Tienda del Viajero store is open from 07:00 to 22:00 and, at the time of writing, only sells the €20 Orange Mundo plan, which includes data, calls and roaming within the EU.

 Best prepaid SIM card sold at Barcelona Airport

 The Fly & Go stores currently sell three Vodafone data plans, two of which include 30 days of free unlimited data for apps including Google Maps, Instagram, Facebook, Twitter, WhatsApp, Apple Music and Spotify within Spain.

-However, the shops at the airport only have a limited number of data plans available and, if you don’t need to purchase a SIM at the airport, you may be able to find better deals if you wait until you get to the city centre.
-If you decide to wait until you get to the city centre and need to get online, there is free WiFi available at the airport and on the Aerobús shuttle to the city centre.
+However, the shops at the airport only have a limited number of data plans available, and if you don’t need to purchase a SIM at the airport, you may be able to find better deals if you wait until you get to the city centre.

-Alternatively, you could purchase an Orange Holiday SIM from Amazon before you travel, albeit at a slightly higher price than you would pay for a local SIM at Barcelona airport.
+Alternatively, you could purchase an Orange Holiday SIM from Amazon before you travel.

 Mobile Network Operators in Spain